aws-samples/shopfloor-connectivity/docs/core/target-configuration.md

 Pathname to file containing an [Apache velocity](https://velocity.apache.org/) template that can be applied to [transform the output data](../sfc-target-templates.md) of the target.

-The following Velocity tools van be used in the transformation template:
+The following [Velocity tools](https://velocity.apache.org/tools/3.1/tools-summary.html) can be used in the transformation template:

-- datetool
+- $datetool
-- collection
+- $collection
-- context
+- $context
-- math
+- $math
-- number
+- $number

 Additional epoch timestamp values can be added to the data used for the transformation by setting the [TemplateEpochTimestamp](#templateepochtimestamp) property to true,